huyenbnguyen/distributed-systems-wpi/distributed-shell/README.md

 Run ```./client -s 127.0.0.1 -c "exit"```

 #### How Server Changes Port
-* The server tries to bind socket numbers from 1024 to 65536 using a for loop
+* The default port number is 1024, however the server can change it dynamically without asking the client by running a for loop from 1024 to 65536.
 * If the port number changes, the client *must* specify a port number (e.g. ```./client -s 127.0.0.1 -c "ls -l" -p 1025```